Introduction

 Our model will simulate the continuous entry of passengers into the station to board specific trains and the exit of passengers from trains that have arrived at the station.

-The model includes 10 trains, 6 arrive and depart on the upper platform and 4 on the lower platform.
+The model includes 10 trains: 6 on the upper platform and 4 on the lower platform.

 We assume that each train arrives and departs at a 10-minute interval.